Removing team members

 • A removed user's open browser tab can still load pages it has already cached and replay requests that the server-side authorization layer happens to allow.

-• Once the user signs out, closes the tab, or hits the 24-hour expiry, they can no longer sign in — the next sign-in attempt has no membership row to consult.
+• Once the user signs out, closes the tab, or hits the 24-hour expiry, they can no longer access this org.
+A fresh sign-in still succeeds — the account itself is not disabled — but finds no membership record, so it lands in the signed-in-but-no-org state instead of this org's dashboard.

 You cannot remove yourself